Web Content Accessibility Guidelines: Understanding WCAG 2.0

 4. Robust

 Content should be robust enough that it can be interpreted reliably by various user agents, including assistive technologies.
-This also means maximizing your website’s capability with both current and future agents to avoid potential disruptions.
+This also means maximizing your website’s compatibility with both current and future agents to avoid potential disruptions.

 The Five WCAG Conformance Requirements